kognise/obsidian-aviation/FAR/Volume 2/E Airspace/0077 Safe, efficient use, and preservation of the navigable airspace.md

 ### §77.5   Applicability.

-\(a\) If you propose any construction or alteration described in §77.9, you must provide adequate notice to the FAA of that construction or alteration.
+\(a\) If you propose any construction or alteration described in [[Volume 2/E Airspace/0077 Safe, efficient use, and preservation of the navigable airspace.md#§77.9   Construction or alteration requiring notice.|§77.9]], you must provide adequate notice to the FAA of that construction or alteration.

-\(b\) If requested by the FAA, you must also file supplemental notice before the start date and upon completion of certain construction or alterations that are described in §77.9.
+\(b\) If requested by the FAA, you must also file supplemental notice before the start date and upon completion of certain construction or alterations that are described in [[Volume 2/E Airspace/0077 Safe, efficient use, and preservation of the navigable airspace.md#§77.9   Construction or alteration requiring notice.|§77.9]].

 \(c\) Notice received by the FAA under this subpart is used to: